tetsufmbio/taxallnomy/README.md

                             database of table XXX;

 XXX conrresponds to the table name of Taxallnomy database.
-They are lin, lin_name, tree_balanced, tree_all or rank.
+They are lin, lin_name, tree_balanced, tree_original, tree_all, tax_data or rank.
 Detailed description of each table is presented below;

 To load one of those tables in your local MySQL, go to the path where these files are located and type the following command line: